gazebosim/gz-sim/CONTRIBUTING.md

     The tool does not catch all style errors.
 See the [code style](#markdown-header-style-guides) section below for more information.

 1. **Tests must pass.** You can check by running `make test` in your build directory.
-Running tests in may take a bit of time, be patient.
+Running tests may take a bit of time, be patient.

 1. **Write documentation.** Document all your code.
 Every class, function, member variable must have doxygen comments.
 All code in source files must have documentation that describes the functionality.
 This will help reviewers and future developers.